ncatlab/nlab-content/pages/528.md

 * the [[group algebra]] of a [[group]]

-* the algebra of functions on a finite group, and more generally, the algebra of regular function on an affine algebraic $k$-group
+* the algebra of functions on a finite group, and more generally, the algebra of regular functions on an affine algebraic $k$-group

 * the [[universal enveloping algebra]] of a [[Lie algebra]]